-- the leader: The leader is responsible for deciding which jobs should be run.
+• the leader: The leader is responsible for deciding which jobs should be run.
 To do this it traverses the job graph.
-Currently this is a single threaded process, but we make aggressive steps to prevent it becoming a bottleneck (see Read-only Leader described below). - the job-store: Handles all files shared between the components.
+Currently this is a single threaded process, but we make aggressive steps to prevent it becoming a bottleneck (see Read-only Leader described below).

+- the job-store: Handles all files shared between the components.
 Files in the job-store are the means by which the state of the workflow is maintained.
 Each job is backed by a file in the job store, and atomic updates to this state are used to ensure the workflow can always be resumed upon failure.
 The job-store can also store all user files, allowing them to be shared between jobs.
-The job-store is defined by the AbstractJobStore class.
+The job-store is defined by the abstract class toil.jobStores.AbstractJobStore.
 Multiple implementations of this class allow Toil to support different back-end file stores, e.g.: S3, network file systems, Azure file store, etc. - workers: The workers are temporary processes responsible for running jobs, one at a time per worker.
 Each worker process is invoked with a job argument that it is responsible for running.
 The worker monitors this job and reports back success or failure to the leader by editing the job's state in the file-store.
 If the job defines successor jobs the worker may choose to immediately run them (see Job Chaining below). - the batch-system: Responsible for scheduling the jobs given to it by the leader, creating a worker command for each job.
-The batch-system is defined by the AbstractBatchSystem class.
-Toil uses multiple existing batch systems to schedule jobs, including Apache Mesos, GridEngine and a multiprocess single node implementation that allows workflows to be run without any of these frameworks.
-Toil can therefore fairly easily be made to run a workflow using an existing cluster.
+The batch-system is defined by the abstract class class toil.batchSystems.
+AbstractBatchSystem.
+Toil uses multiple existing batch systems to schedule jobs, including Apache Mesos, GridEngine and a multi-process single node implementation that allows workflows to be run without any of these frameworks.
+Toil can therefore fairly easily be made to run a workflow using an existing cluster. - the node provisioner: Creates worker nodes in which the batch system schedules workers.
+This is currently being developed.
+It is defined by the abstract class toil.provisioners.
+AbstractProvisioner. - the statistics and logging monitor: Monitors logging and statistics produced by the workers and reports them.
+Uses the job-store to gather this information.